Cosmian/mse-cli/documentation/docs/getting_started.md

 $ curl "https://$MSE_UUID.cosmian.app" --cacert /tmp/tmpntxibdo6/cert.conf.pem
 ```

+This way to deploy should be your production deployment method.

 ## Test your application locally

+This method is well-suited to test the remote environment when deploying your app.

+We recall that your application is deployed into a constraints environement under a specific architecture.
+This method emulates as close as possible this production environment.

 Before any deployment, it's strongly recommanded to test your application locally against the mse docker image specified into your `mse.toml`.
 It enables you to verify that your application is compatible with the MSE environment and all required dependencies are installed.

-Now you have installed docker on your own machine, you can run:
+Since you have installed `docker` in the previous step on your own machine, you can run:

 ```{.console}
 $ cd helloworld